mrtc0/bouheki/README.md

 # Roadmap

 - [x] Restriction on containers only
-- [ ] Restriction on specified commands
+- [x] Allow traffic with specified commands.
 - [ ] Restriction on specified UID / GID
 - [ ] Policy Propagation with gRPC API